-Though the mission of the agency has not changed, the passage of SB1849 (85R) has required the agency to slightly modify portions of our strategies and goals in order to comply.
-Over the past biennium, the agency has implemented and provided Mental Health training to jail staff in Texas.
-We have also administered the Prisoner Safety Fund grants to assist our state's smaller counties in providing Mental Health Services.
-Due to current and impending economic issues in Texas caused by the novel coronavirus, as well as the downturn in the oil business, the agency is reluctantly anticipating cutbacks and perhaps even a reduction-in-force that would therefore contribute to a decrease in training provided as well as fewer non-annual inspections.
-The Commission does not anticipate significant change to the agency mission, strategies, and/or goals over the next five years.
+While the Commission does not anticipate significant change to the agency mission, we do anticipate significant change to our strategies, and/or goals over the next five years.
 The Commission is and will remain committed to providing high-quality service to county jails and ensure that counties are working to maintain safe, healthy and secure jails in their communities.
 With time, of course, adjustments are often necessary in the strategies used to meet these goals.
 The emphasis on information technology in the agency will be a major driver in the future of the Commission; however, a small yet dedicated workforce of professional and administrative personnel will continue to keep the agency on course toward achieving its goals and stated mission.